dyegoe/devops-challenge/README.md

 aws_secret_access_key = 2zcixxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

+Or you can follow one of the options presented [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).

 ### SSH Key pair

 If you have have a SSH key pair, just make sure that the correct name is configured in `./terraform/variables.tf` and `./ansible/ansible.cfg`.